Luís Fróis: Biography

 Fróis became a priest and confessor in 1561 after completing his theological studies in Goa, where his talents for languages and writing were highly praised.
 A year later, he was sent to Japan along with Giovanni Battista de Monte to engage in missionary work.
 On 6 June 1563, after spending several months in Macau, he arrived in Yokoseura, Japan.
 The following year, he travelled to Kyoto, where he met Ashikaga Yoshiteru who was then shōgun.
 In 1569, he befriended Oda Nobunaga and stayed in his personal residence in Gifu while writing books for a short while.
 Fróis won Nobunaga's trust and was allowed to proselytise in the Kinai region, where he worked together with Gnecchi-Soldo Organtino and others, gaining a large number of followers.
 In his writings, Nobunaga is portrayed favourably.

 After that, he was active in Kyushu, but in 1580, he accompanied the visitor Alessandro Valignano as an interpreter on his visit to Japan, and had an audience with Nobunaga at Azuchi Castle.
 In 1583, he was ordered by the then Superior General to leave the front line of missionary work and devote himself to recording the activities of the Jesuits in Japan.
 From then on, Fróis devoted himself to this task, while also traveling around the country to spread his knowledge.
 This record would later be called the "History of Japan".

 Initially, Toyotomi Hideyoshi continued Nobunaga's policy towards the Jesuits.
-However, as Christian power grew, Hideyoshi became concerned by the attacks on Buddhism and Shintoism, as well as the slave trade of Japanese people.
+However, this would change due to Hideyoshi's growing concerns regarding Christianity.
+Among others, these included its perceived threat to social stability and sporadic violence among converts against Buddhist and Shinto religious sites on territory controlled by Christian daimyō.
 On July 24, 1587, he issued an edict to expel the missionaries.
 Fróis left Kinai and settled in Nagasaki, which was under the control of Ōmura Sumitada.